Weight Loss Outcomes with Retatrutide: Clinical Trial Results and Analysis

 Overview

 Weight reduction is a primary efficacy endpoint for retatrutide’s development in obesity.
-The Phase 2 clinical program produced weight loss results that exceeded those previously reported for any pharmacological agent, generating substantial scientific and clinical interest.
+The Phase 2 clinical program produced weight loss results that exceeded those previously reported for any pharmacological agent, and these signals have now been confirmed and exceeded in Phase 3.
+In December 2025, the TRIUMPH-4 trial became the first Phase 3 readout, reporting up to 28.7% mean weight loss at the 12 mg dose over 68 weeks.
 This article examines the weight loss data from the retatrutide clinical program in detail, including magnitude of effect, dose-response relationships, body composition changes, and responder analyses.

 Phase 2 Obesity Trial: Primary Weight Loss Data